livingcomputermuseum/ContrAlto/Contralto/readme.txt

 At the moment, the following issues are known and being worked on.
 If you find an issue not listed here, see section 7.0 to report a new bug.

-- BravoX does not run, trapping into SWAT with "DSt" as a diagnostic.
+- Smalltalk-80 does not run.

 7.0 Reporting Bugs
 ==================

-If you believe you have found a new issue (or have a feature request) please send an e-mail to joshd@livingcomputermuseum.org with a subject line starting with "ContrAlto Bug".
+If you believe you have found a new issue (or have a feature request) please send an e-mail to joshd@livingcomputers.org with a subject line starting with "ContrAlto Bug".

 When you send a report, please be as specific and detailed as possible: